acts-project/acts/docs/examples/howto/add_new_algorithm.rst

 .. important:: The constructor should ideally follow certain rules.
 See section on configuration below.

 The `execute` method will be called once for each event.
-Obviously other methods can be also added to this class.
+Other methods can also be added to your class.
-It is good to remember that the algorithmic code in ACTS is typically stateless and if the state needs to be passed between the calls it should be done explicitly.
+It is good to remember that the algorithmic code in ACTS is typically stateless, and if the state needs to be passed between the calls it should be done explicitly.
+An algorithm is stateless if does not modify its own attributes while executing.
+This way it becomes reentrant and in consequence thread safe.
-For instance if the event processing is best organized with a methods:
+For instance if the event processing is best organized with such methods:

 .. code-block:: cpp